DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 services and combines the data into a new application with added functionality.

+*Metadata*

+*MIDI*

+Abbreviation for Musical Instrument Digital Interface.
+A format for synthesised music.
+Music in MIDI format is created and played through the use of synthesisers, unlike "real" music which is normally recorded in MP31, WMA2 or WAV3 file format.

 *Mobi*

 (.mobi, ook wel dotMobi genoemd) is een topleveldomein (TLD).
 Het